-Furthermore the high brilliance beams are ideal for micron-sized foci needed
+Furthermore the high brilliance beams are ideal for micron-sized foci needed to probe the very small samples required for high-pressure studies.

-Some of these studies have been conducted by a group Johannesburg using the beams at the ESRF, the European Synchrotron Radiauon Facility in Grenoble, France.
-South Africa recently became a Scientific Associate
+Some of these studies have been conducted by a group from the University of Johannesburg using the beams at the ESRF, the European Synchrotron Radiation Facility in Grenoble, France.
+In 2013, South Africa became a Scientific Associate Member of the ESRF.